storm0705/SolanaBootCamp/README.md

 This bootcamp will equip you with the skills to build decentralized applications (dApps) on the Solana blockchain.
 Over the next 30 days, you'll gain a strong foundation in Solana's core concepts and client-side development.
 This will be helpful for a dev who are really gonna improve their ability now. you can also impreve your maintain ability to study this project.
-Confirm your ability through this course
+Confirm your ability through this course. this course is really simple thing so that the begineer could understand the whole part.

 ## What you'll learn